variantstudios/greeleydowntown.com/pages/more/greeley-downtown-alliance/index.md

 ### Next Meeting

 > Please join us at 8am on Friday, April 21, 2017 for our next monthly meeting.
 The meeting will be held at the Lincoln Park Library located at 1012 11th Street.

+### Have you heard about Shop Around the Block?

+This fun night of shopping with take place on the 4th Thursday of every month from 5-8 pm, starting April 27th through December 28.
+Visit one of the following participating businesses and pick your Passport to Fun:

+Accessories With A Flair!...and Hair – 801 8th Avenue #4
+<br>Hearne’s Footwear & Clothing – 801 8th Avenue
+<br>King's Clocks & Unique Gifts – 827 10th Street
+<br>Lincoln Park Emporium – 822 8th Street
+<br>Mariposa Plants & Flowers – 801 8th Street #110
+<br>Sassy Bagz – 908 9th Avenue
+<br>Sew Downtown – 824 9th Street
+<br>Warm Hugs Mixes & Gifts Boutique – 809 10th Street
+<br>Woody’s Newsstand – 942 9th Avenue

+Get 6 stamps from each business on Shop Around the Block nights and you'll be entered to win one of 10 prize packages valued at $50!
+No purchase necessary.
+Must be 18 or older to participate.